NYU-DataServices/doi_crossref_workflow/README.md

 6. If successful resulting XML will be produced in a 'crossref_xml_output.xml' file.

+7. For cases where we just want to mint proposed DOIs to fill in gaps in legacy data, this option generates non-colliding DOIs based on our registry sheet and prints them out to terminal.
+The last parameter is the number of DOIs needed:

+<pre>python doi_manager.py generate-pseudo-doi 5

 To-Dos

 If we need to re-do the DOIs creation, we want it to overwrite the current DOIs but preserve the article metadata already there